FAQs

 What financial support is available for installing charging points in apartment buildings?

 In Belgium, tax discounts are available when you install a charging point at your home or at work.
 Regional grants are also available for professionals.
+Find out more about the financial support that is available.

 Are the requirements imposed by the fire brigade too strict to allow charging points to be installed inside the underground car parks of buildings?